 The children will take part in an adult led activity to develop phonics, maths and other skills.

 The children are engaged in play, both indoors and outside.
 Fruit and milk are available for the children.

 Adult Led Class Time

-Stories, songs and finishing off our day.
+Stories, songs and concluding our morning.

 Early Years Foundation Stage (EYFS)